Mariano Arista: Plan of Jalisco

 In late 1852, another wave of cabinet resignations led to the assumption of Mariano Yanez as minister of relations.
 J.M.
-Aguirre as minister of justice, Guillermo Prieto as Minister of Treasury, and ex-president Pedro Maria Anaya as Minister of War.
+Aguirre as minister of justice, Guillermo Prieto as Minister of Treasury, and ex-president Pedro María de Anaya as Minister of War.
 As the Blancarte Revolt grew in strength, an extra session of congress was now called to consider a fresh appeal for aid, in the shape of a loan of three million pesos, additional taxes and special powers for the executive.
 A small advanced was secured to sustain an army against the insurrection, and congress was uneasy as only half of the governors now signaled even partial loyalty to the federal government.
 On 16 December 1852, Minister Prieto made a passionate appeal before the lower house.

 The federal government had now lost the adherence of most of the nation.
 In the northeast Carbajal was once more undertaking yet another invasion and in Sonora the French adventurer Count Raousset de Boulbon was launching his own invasion.
 In December, the states of Tampico and Vera Cruz containing strategic ports, pronounced for the Plan of Jalisco.

 After government forces were repulsed at Guadalajara on 15 December, Arista addressed the chambers once they met for the new year and resigned on 5 January.
 That midnight, Juan Bautista Ceballos was called to the National Palace and let known that the executive now passed on to him.
 Former President Arista left the Palace at half past thirty in the morning, leaving his official resignation with the Minister of Relations Arroyo to be handed over to congress.
 He carriage was escorted by fifty dragoons belonging to the fifth brigade, and he headed towards the Hacienda of Nanacampilpa, one of his properties.
 He remarked that "This office [of the presidency] and its responsibilities are but a grave burden and a useless title, if they are not accompanies by the power and respect due to them."